end-of-game/openshift-voting-app/README.md

 - [oc CLI](https://medium.com/r/?url=https%3A%2F%2Fmirror.openshift.com%2Fpub%2Fopenshift-v4%2Fclients%2Foc%2Flatest%2F)
 - [git](https://medium.com/r/?url=https%3A%2F%2Fgit-scm.com%2Fdownloads)

 >I will use CodeReady Containers (crc) for this example, which is a minimal OpenShift 4 cluster able to run on your local computer.
 This could be an Openshift, OKD or a Minishift.
 At the moment, the version I use for crc is 4.6.15 and 4.6.16 for oc CLI.
+Using git repositories allows us to keep a track of what has been done, to version all yaml files, as we can do for source code.
+Using and understanding the oc client will make it possible to automate the creation and deployment of applications.

 ---